mathcass/ai-safety/customer-support-agent/README.md

 I found [this guide](https://docs.anthropic.com/en/docs/about-claude/use-case-guides/customer-support-chat) on building a customer service agent directly from
 Anthropic's documentation.

+You can run this scenario by installing all of the dependencies (see the parent directory's Makefile) and running `make` here.

 ## The "gotcha" moment

 Here, I was able to get the agent to be manipulated by some search results and